Jhon-Henkel/br-dev-tools-jetbrains-ide/README.md

 <!-- Plugin description -->

-Tendo a necessidade de testar dados fakes em crud, por exemplo, resolvi criar esse plugin que gerasse os dados para mim.
+Having the need to test raw fake data, for example, I decided to create this plugin that would generate the data for me.

 # Features
-- Gerador de CPF
+- CPF Generator
-- Gerador de CNPJ
+- CNPJ Generator

 <!-- Plugin description end -->